 The Cash & Credit Manager is where you keep track of every dollar flowing in and out of your bank accounts and credit cards.
-Connect your bank via Plaid (or enter the numbers manually), watch transactions come in as they clear, and reconcile the feed against your general ledger.
+Connect your bank via Plaid (or enter the numbers manually), import bank statements, watch transactions come in as they clear, and reconcile the bank's records against your general ledger.

-The page has three views: Transactions (a historical register of every bank entry), Accounts (your connected bank and credit card accounts), and Reconcile (match the bank feed to GL entries and close the month).
+The page has four views: Transactions (a historical register of every bank entry), Accounts (your connected bank and credit card accounts), Reconcile (match the bank feed to your books, statement by statement), and Rules (automatic coding rules for recurring transactions — visible to users with the bank-rules permission).

 Where to Find Cash & Credit Manager